EmilianoSanchez/Android-Meter/README.md

-#Android Performance Testing and Prediction
+#Android Meter
-A method and Android tools for testing and predicting performance properties of runtime components using machine learning techniques.
+A method and Android library for testing and predicting performance properties of runtime components using machine learning techniques.

 ####Table of Contents
 - [Objectives](#objectives)